 - 19. The year ahead will undoubtedly be a challenge for the Standards Committee and officers as we begin to deal with complaints at a local level. - 20.
-However, overall it is clear to me that members have a healthy respect for complying with the Code.
-There is still an appetite for attending training events and my colleagues and myself are frequently asked for advice about declarations of interest and other issues associated with the Code. - 21.
-The workload for members of the Standards Committee will obviously intensify this year but this should help the Committee to gain in confidence when it has to exercise its judgement on how to handle the local initial assessment and any subsequent review or investigation.
+However, overall it is clear that members have a healthy respect for complying with the Code.
+There is still an appetite for attending training events and the Monitoring Officer and his colleagues are frequently asked for advice about declarations of interest and other issues associated with the Code. - 21.
+The workload for members of the Standards Committee will obviously intensify this year but this should help the Committee to gain in confidence when it has to exercise its judgement on how to handle the local initial assessment and any subsequent review or investigation. - 22.
+The annual report of the Monitoring Officer on the operation of the Members' Code of Conduct was considered by the Standards Committee on 15th October, 2008.
+The annual report, and the action points set out in paragraphs 16 to 18 of this report, were endorsed and referred to the Council for approval.